dylang/space-hogs/readme.md

 Finding these large directories took a long time.
 It would have been easier if there was one tool to find them.

-Prolific node module creator Sindre Sorhus has a [repo for sharing ideas for new modules](https://github.com/sindresorhus/module-requests/issues).
+Super awesome and prolific node module creator Sindre Sorhus has a [repo for sharing ideas for new modules](https://github.com/sindresorhus/module-requests/issues).
 On Feb 10, 2016, I submitted a proposal for [space-hogs: cli for discovering surprisingly large directories](https://github.com/sindresorhus/module-requests/issues/59).
 There was a lot of interest, [including from Sindre](https://twitter.com/sindresorhus/status/698932733935034368), but nobody else had created it, I decided to see if I could create it myself.